zooviee/book-recommender-system/README.md

 	- New items might not get reccomended at all .

-### 3 ) Hybrid Based :
+### 3) Hybrid Based :

-- Hybrid systems, which combine both types of information with the aim of avoiding problems that are generated when working with just one kind.

-- Combination of both and used now a days .

-- Uses : word2vec , embedding .
+Hybrid recommendation systems combine both content-based and collaborative filtering approaches to overcome the limitations of relying solely on one method.
+By integrating information about item features and user behavior, these systems can provide more accurate and diverse recommendations.
+This combination helps avoid issues such as over-specialization in content-based systems or data sparsity in collaborative filtering.
+Hybrid models are widely used today across many platforms and often incorporate advanced techniques like word2vec and feature embeddings to enhance the quality of suggestions.

 # About this project: